farahdawoud/commitizen_react_native_sample/README.md

 # commitizen_node_sample
-This is a sample node js application to test commitizen
+This is a sample react native application to test commitizen